Trial of SAC's Martoma for insider trading set for November 4

 "I don't view this as a particularly complicated case," Gardephe said.

-Gardephe said he would reconsider delaying the trial if Strassberg could later prove he faced "insurmountable difficulties" in preparing Martoma's defense.
+Gardephe said he would reconsider delaying the trial if Strassberg could later prove he faced "insurmountable difficulties" in preparing Martoma's defence.

 "I'm not closing the door to a later trial date," Gardephe said.